Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-In cuprates, the Hall effect has been a powerful probe of the $T=0$ field-revealed normal state (e.g. \cite{LeBoeuf2007,Doiron2013, Balakirev2003,Ando2004,Badoux2016-N,Badoux2016-X} and refs. therein).
-In the high-field limit as $T\rightarrow 0$, the Hall coefficient $R_\mathrm{H}$, obtained from the Hall resistivity $\rho_{xy}(H)=R_\mathrm{H}H$, can be used to determine the sign and the density ($n$) of charge carriers; in a single-band metal, for example, $n=n_\mathrm{H}$, where the Hall number $n_\mathrm{H}=1/(eR_\mathrm{H})$ and $e$ is the electron charge ($R_\mathrm{H}>0$ for holes, $R_\mathrm{H}<0$ for electrons).
-A drop of \rh from positive to negative values with decreasing $T$, observed in underdoped cuprates for dopings where charge orders are present\cite{Comin2016} at high $H$, has been attributed\cite{LeBoeuf2007,Badoux2016-X,Taillefer2009,LeBoeuf2011} to the existence of an electron pocket in the Fermi surface of a hole-doped cuprate.
-In general, however, the interpretation of the Hall effect has been a challenge, because \rh can depend on both $T$ and $H$, and it can be affected by the presence of SC correlations.
-Furthermore, recent studies of the La$_{2-x-y}$Sr$_x$(Nd,Eu)$_y$CuO$_4$ compounds have demonstrated\cite{ZShi2019-Hc2,ZShi-PDW} that reliable extrapolations to the $T\rightarrow 0$ normal state can be made only by tracking the evolution of SC correlations down to $T\ll T_{c}^{0}$ and $H/T_{c}^{0}\gg 1$.
-However, there have been no studies of the Hall effect in stripe-ordered cuprates that extend to that regime of $T$ and $H$.
+In cuprates, the Hall effect has been a powerful probe of the $T=0$ field-revealed normal state (e.g. refs.~\cite{LeBoeuf2007,Doiron2013, Balakirev2003,Ando2004,Badoux2016-N,Badoux2016-X} and refs. therein).
+In the high-field limit as $T\rightarrow 0$, the Hall coefficient $R_\mathrm{H}$, obtained from the Hall resistivity $\rho_{yx}(H)=R_\mathrm{H}H$, can be used to determine the sign and the density ($n$) of charge carriers.
+In a single-band metal, for example, $n=n_\mathrm{H}$, where the Hall number $n_\mathrm{H}=1/(eR_\mathrm{H})$ and $e$ is the electron charge ($R_\mathrm{H}>0$ for holes, $R_\mathrm{H}<0$ for electrons).
+In general, the magnitude of \rh\ reflects the degree of particle-hole asymmetry and, thus, understanding the Hall coefficient provides deep insight into the microscopic properties.
+However, the interpretation of the Hall effect in cuprates has been a challenge, because \rh\ can depend on both $T$ and $H$, and it can be affected by various factors, such as the presence of SC correlations and the topological structure of the Fermi surface.
+For example, a drop of \rh\ from positive to negative values with decreasing $T$, observed in underdoped cuprates for dopings where charge orders are present\cite{Comin2016} at high $H$, has been attributed\cite{LeBoeuf2007,Badoux2016-X,Taillefer2009,LeBoeuf2011} to the Fermi surface reconstruction, which includes the appearance of electron pockets in the Fermi surface of a hole-doped cuprate.
+A drop in the normal state, positive $R_\mathrm{H}(T)$ is, in fact, observed in all hole-doped cuprates near $x=1/8$ (see ref.~\cite{Taillefer2009} and refs. therein).
+Other studies of the Hall effect in cuprates have focused on the effects of SC fluctuations (refs.~\cite{Varlamov2018,Boyack2019} and refs. therein), and on the pronounced change in the Hall number across the charge order and the pseudogap quantum critical points\cite{Balakirev2003,Ando2004,Balakirev2009,Badoux2016-N,Putzke2019}.
+However, the Hall behavior in the $T\rightarrow 0$, $H>H_{\mathrm{c}2}$ regime has remained mostly unexplored.
+In particular, recent studies of the La$_{2-x-y}$Sr$_x$(Nd,Eu)$_y$CuO$_4$ compounds have demonstrated\cite{ZShi2019-Hc2,ZShi-PDW} that reliable extrapolations to the $T\rightarrow 0$ normal state can be made only by tracking the evolution of SC correlations down to $T\ll T_{\mathrm{c}}^{0}$ and $H/T_{\mathrm{c}}^{0}$~[T/K]~$\gg 1$, but there have been no studies of the Hall effect in stripe-ordered cuprates that extend to that regime of $T$ and $H$ and, specifically, to the anomalous normal state at $H>H_{\mathrm{c}2}$.